 READ MORE: Hire an Interim CHRO

 9) Synergy Realization: After the merger, the focus shifts to realizing the synergies identified during the pre-merger planning phase.
 This could involve cost-saving measures, leveraging combined resources for growth or other strategic benefits.
 Tracking and measuring these synergies is crucial to evaluate the success of the merger.

 10) Ongoing Integration and Optimization: The final phase of a merger is an ongoing process.
-The newly merged entity should continually evaluate its operations, looking for ways to streamline processes and pursue further synergies.
-This process of optimization can lead to further improvements in efficiency and profitability.
+The newly merged entity should continually evaluate its operations, looking for ways to streamline processes and pursue synergies.
+This process can improve efficiency and profitability.

 “If you’re in a leadership role, don’t pass off important steps of the process to lower-level managers, particularly with more nuanced or difficult changes.
 Lead by example and show that you have bought into the task at hand by holding others and yourself accountable for the outcomes,” Mooney adds.
 “Make acquisition integration part of your leadership meetings and make sure the buck stops with a key leader in your organization who can catalyze buy-in and action.”